Don’t Be Your Own Worst Creative Enemy

 It’s not easy to turn off the little voice, and for some people, it may be impossible.
 But, you can learn to work with it.

-You have two voices.
-What’s the other voice – the positive voice – think?
+Self-talk actually has two voices, but we tend to only listen to the negative one.
+What’s the other voice – the positive one – think?
 It’s easier to consciously silence and balance the negative voice by forcing yourself to also be complementary.

 When a farmer collects eggs hatched by his chickens, he doesn’t grade each egg on the spot.
 He has to gather together all eggs to be able to grade them consistently.